pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 To create a Pulsar user account, navigate to the [Pulsar Package Registry](https://web.pulsar-edit.dev) and click "Sign In" on the top header bar — or go directly to [the signup page](https://web.pulsar-edit.dev/login).

-Here you can see there's a few choices of how to create your account.
+There are two ways to create an account:

 - [Sign Up with a PAT Token](#sign-up-with-a-pat-token)
 - [Sign Up with GitHub OAuth](#sign-up-with-github-oauth)